devsio/devsio.github.io/articles/spring-autoscan.md

 layout: page
 title: Spring Component Scan
 ispage: true
+intro: In this article we cover automatic component scan in Spring
 ---

 Spring approach to define beans via [configuration](TODO: link to basic concepts) is nice approach to skip code boilerplate and configure the beans implicitly.